 Dates and Locations of UMOJA MN : Our 2019 theme is: “We Tell Our Story”.
 The individual camps will have the following themes:

-August 16-18, 2019: Duluth Entertainment Convention Center in Duluth, Minnesota.
+October 18-20, 2019, Oak Ridge Conference Center, Chaska, MN.
 Together we will explore various music genres and the artists that help create and influence the music we listen to today.
 We will feature local musicians, teachers and music schools.
 Campers will create and perform musical pieces they learn during the weekend.
+Lodging is available.
 (Registration IS currently open.)

 UMOJA Weekend at a glance